googleapis/google-cloud-dotnet/apis/Google.Cloud.Dialogflow.V2/docs/index.md

 responses.

 The samples below provide a starting point for ASP.NET Core and ASP.NET.
+Note that by default, ASP.NET Core 3.x does not allow synchronous IO, and the Google.Protobuf library does not yet support asynchronous parsing from a reader, so you need to asynchronously read the JSON directly as a string first, then parse the string.
+It's likely that in the future, Google.Protobuf will allow asynchronous parsing.

+### Web hook template code for ASP.NET Core (asynchronous-only)

+{{sample:AgentsClient.WebhookAsync}}

-### Web hook template code for ASP.NET Core
+### Web hook template code for ASP.NET Core (synchronous parsing)

 {{sample:AgentsClient.Webhook}}